 Let’s look at another example, this time from Seattle to Amsterdam, since West Coast to Europe awards are always annoying to search for.

-A few results pop up right away, and this time the Juicy Miles tool shows a 55k mile option through Air Canada Aeroplan, which is tempting until you see that the long-haul segment is in economy.
+A few results pop up right away, and this time the Juicy Miles tool shows an 80,000 mile option through Membership Rewards (via Delta):

 Again, selecting this flight would give you some general instructions as to how to book the award, and I appreciate that the Juicy Miles team has added lots of language about double-checking with the airline, putting awards on hold when possible, and exercising general caution.